-Our *Almost* concerted Skoolie is up for sale.
+Our *Almost* converted Skoolie is up for sale.

 We spent the better part of a year converting this well-maintained mid-size bus into a chic, comfortable home on wheels!

-The 29 foot bus was originally from South Dakota and used owned by a fleet transport company who maintained the bus very well.
-Additionally, the bus has been inspected by a local school bus mechanic (from a school district) who assisted with fine-tuning brakes, replacing a driveline U-Joint, and completely fabricating a new staircase.
-It’s a turbo-diesel with an Allison transmission.
+The 29 foot bus was originally from South Dakota and used and owned by a fleet transport company who maintained the bus very well.
+It is an Allison Transmission.

 The bus had minimal rust when we pulled up the floors and has been sealed with multiple rustoleum coats before the insulation, framing, and final flooring were put in place.

 The roof is coated in a tan Henry’s tropi-cool silicone coating (remaining five gallon coating included) and ceiling/walls insulated with all natural Havelock Wool.
 The ceiling is Pine tongue-and-groove boards.
 The bus has been painted but could some touch ups.

 420 watts of solar power is bolted on the roof as well as a maxxfan for circulation.

 The bus is wired for full household circuits but is not fully complete.
-For the time being, we have been using an all-in-one solar generator to power the various appliances including the fan, water pump, and various lighting.
+We have been using an all-in-one solar generator to power the various appliances including the fan, water pump, and various lighting